ralflorent/namefully-python/README.md

 `namefully` does not support certain use cases:

 - mononame: `Plato` - a workaround is to set the mononame as both first and last name;
+- nickname: `Dwayne "The Rock" Johnson` - use custom parser instead.
 - multiple prefixes or suffixes: `Prof. Dr. Einstein`.

 ## Contributing